AlexKordic/The-real-history-of-async-networking/README.md

 A cross-platform async event-loop written in C that wraps epoll, kqueue and IOCP in an easy to use interface.
 Grandfather of libuv.

 ## NGINX (2004)
 It is important to know that NGINX, a modern and very popular high-performance webserver, load-balancer and proxy was written many years before Node.js and that Ryan Dahl himself designed Node.js with NGINX as an example of how it should be done.
+NGINX is written in C.

 ## ASIO (2005)
 Boost ASIO is one of the most widely known asynchronous and modern C++ networking libraries to date.
 Work initially started 2003 and the library was committed into Boost 2005.
 Now used by many and looks to be included into standard C++17.

+## V8 (2008)
+With the initial release of Google Chrome, we got a major boost in JavaScript performance and security.
+What's more important, we got its engine, V8, open sourced.

 ## Node.js (2009)
-"Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient."
+We know from looking at the history that people were clearly aware of the event-loop pattern and its async implications long before Node.js was ever conceived.
+Somewhere between the initial steep hill of marketing Node.js and the time point where it all expoloded we seem to have lost the history though...

+We are being taught Node.js moves the industry, that it brings never-before-seen performances and it's all being explained by this "new" async design pattern that *clearly* did not exist before.
+We are being taught V8 generates "machine code" that runs almost as fast as C and we are being taught C programmers are non-productive and non-aware of this whole async design.

-Node.js is nothing new and nothing revolutionary.
-From the perspective of a PHP programmer it might be something new but from the perspective of an experienced C programmer this piece of software is nothing more than a simplification of common (ancient) async techniques wrapped up in JavaScript for non-experienced programmers to toy with.
-Any experienced programmer can easily understand this software stack.
+Node.js is *nothing* new and nothing revolutionary.
+From the perspective of a PHP programmer it might be something new but from the perspective of an experienced C programmer this piece of software is nothing more than a simplification of common (now ancient) async techniques, wrapped up in JavaScript for non-experienced programmers to toy with.
+Any *experienced* programmer can easily understand this software stack and should not be seen as an old relic with useless experience.
+JavaScript, just like any other language, still operates at the universal rules of computer science.
+Nothing escapes reality, no matter how hard you want to believe it.

-Node.js is a runtime written in C++ (V8) and C (libuv, OpenSSL, zlib).
-You write server logic in JavaScript, bound to underlying C code.
-Everything you do (tcp, udp, files, events) is directly connected to C code.
-Any net.Socket is bound via V8 to an underlying uv_tcp_t responsible for handling any async events, any non-blocking event stems from the Linux kernel via epoll (or whatever system you use).
-Anything you do in JavaScript is really just acting as a director, controlling the underlying C functionalities which in turn implement the real async functionality.

 ## A note on "async" languages